attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_sms/README.md

 ###Tip!
 Validate the Phone Number

-If you want to check that the given address is valid, you can use Att.Provider.isValidPhoneNumber method.
+To check that the given phone number is valid, use the Att.Provider.isValidPhoneNumber method.

 <code>